 #5 Best of all, CommonWord is a ministry of Mennonite Church Canada, so all this is available at no extra charge to Mennonite Church Canada members.

-For others with a Canadian address, CommonWord memberships with full borrowing privileges are available for $30/year, and right now there’s a half-price sale, so you can join for just $14.99 (until June 30).
+For others with a Canadian address, CommonWord memberships with full borrowing privileges are available for $30/year.
 Unfortunately, loans cannot be made outside of the country, but those with USA or other international addresses can still access the CommonWord website.

 While I was at CommonWord, I couldn’t resist taking this picture of my Sacred Pauses on the same shelf as Jamie Arpin-Ricci’s Vulnerable Faith and Rachel Held Evans’ Searching for Sunday–wow, what great company!